alfadeo/pi_recorder/README.md

 ## How it works

 A Python script uses [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) to listen on a button, start/stop recording (with `arecord`), and let a LED blink.
+It places recorded WAV files in a folder Recordings.

 A NodeJS server uses [Express](https://expressjs.com/en/starter/hello-world.html) to serve the recorded files, a JSON object of all files plus metadata, and the frontend.